 These toys stay in the camper so that it’s easier to pack for next time!

-Here’s my list of staple toys for kids while camping
+Here’s my list of staple baby camping toys!

 - rubber/plastic toys for the babies that are easy to wash